kalebheitzman/moodle-filter_autotranslate/README.md

 Here’s how to use the plugin:

 1. Install and configure as above.
 2. Visit a page (e.g., a course or resource).
+The plugin will dynamically tag untagged content on-the-fly during page rendering, ensuring immediate tagging for viewed content, including from third-party modules.
 3. Switch languages using Moodle’s language selector (usually top-right).
-4. Wait up to 30 minutes for translations to appear (see Scheduled Tasks below).
+4. Wait up to 30 minutes for translations to appear for content tagged by scheduled tasks (see Scheduled Tasks below).
+Content tagged dynamically during page loads will be available immediately.
 5. Manually manage translations via the plugin's interface at `/filter/autotranslate/manage.php` (requires appropriate capabilities; see [Permissions and Capabilities](#permissions-and-capabilities) below).
 6. Use the "Rebuild Translations" button on the manage page to manually rebuild translations for a specific course (requires `filter/autotranslate:manage` capability).
+Note that this may affect dynamically tagged content (see Important Considerations and Risks below).

 Teachers can also edit translations within their course contexts for greater control, provided they have the necessary permissions.